Air Conditioning Refrigeration

 EPA Refrigeration Certification

 Reviews Environmental Protection Agency (EPA) regulations and procedures to properly handle refrigerants and prepares students for the EPA Technician Examination.
 Field experience is beneficial as the topics are covered quickly and assumes the student has prior knowledge.
 An additional fee is required for the test.
-NOTE: Courses offered every fall and spring semester.
+NOTE: Course offered every fall, spring and may be offered during additional sessions.

 Prerequisites: AIRC 115 or instructor approval.